 Extension of the term of office of a body member

-The extension of the term of office brought by Lex Covid relates to those client members of elected bodies whose term of office would expire during the effectiveness of the emergency measure or within 1 month from the day following the date of its expiration.
+The extension of the term of office brought by Lex Covid relates to those Members of elected bodies whose term of office would expire during the effectiveness of the emergency measure or within 1 month from the day following the date of its expiration.
 In that case, the term of office shall be extended until the lapse of three months following the end of the emergency measure.
-Automatic extension can be prevented by a client member of the elected body delivering his disagreement to the legal entity before the expiry of the term of office.
+Automatic extension can be prevented by a Member of the elected body delivering his disagreement to the legal entity before the expiry of the term of office.

 Lex Covid also lays down the conditions for the resumption of the office if such term of office has expired between the adoption of the emergency measure and the date on which Lex Covid comes into force.
-The resumption of the function of a client member of the body shall take place only if the member delivers his consent and if no other client member has been elected in the meantime.
+The resumption of the function of a Member of the body shall take place only if the member delivers his consent and if no other Member has been elected in the meantime.
 The term of office shall expire 3 months after the day following the date of termination of the emergency measure.

-Lex Covid allows, under specified conditions, the co-optation of client members of the legal entityʼs body, even if this possibility is not allowed within the foundation legal act.
-The co-optation represents a way in which the missing client members of a particular body are elected by that body itself, with the effect until the next meeting of the body which is otherwise authorised to elect those members.
+Lex Covid allows, under specified conditions, the co-optation of Members of the legal entityʼs body, even if this possibility is not allowed within the foundation legal act.
+The co-optation represents a way in which the missing Members of a particular body are elected by that body itself, with the effect until the next meeting of the body which is otherwise authorised to elect those members.

 Deadlines for discussion the ordinary financial statements